Mud Drilling, Cuttings Disposal, and other Oil/Gas Pump Applications

-Applications: Mud Control for Drilling, Oil Sand Extraction, Oil Sumps
+Applications: Mud Control for Drilling, Drill Cuttings Transport/Disposal, Oil Sand Extraction, Oil Sumps

-The purpose of this page is to identify your application and learn more about an equipment solution to meet your needs.
+The purpose of this page is to identify your application and learn more about EDDY Pump equipment solutions to meet your needs.
 These are the most common oil and gas applications that we work with.
 We are the OEM of the tools shown.

 Common Oil & Gas Drilling EDDY Pump Applications:

 - Controlling Mud Waste From Drilling